algosec/prevasio-cicd-container-security-action/README.md

 ## Prevasio CI/CD Container Security

 AlgoSec-Prevasio CI/CD Container Security solution is an extensible security plugin platform that provides an automated scan for Docker Containers.
-AlgoSec-Prevasio will build and scan the image as part of the user GitHub repo CI process.
+AlgoSec-Prevasio will build, simulate runtime, and scan the image statically and dynamically for security risks as part of the user GitHub repo CI process.
 The action is available only to registered AlgoSec Prevasio CNAPP users.
 For the official trial, click [here](https://www.algosec.com/products/algosec-cloud/).

 ---